0wntech/drive/README.md

 -   This Project runs all test and applyies all linter rules before commit or push
 -   If you have linter errors try `eslint "**/*.js` in terminal or remove the linter errors by hand

+## Tests and Coverage

+-   Test are written with the Jest framework
+-   Travis CI + codecov for testing and coverage report